All Episodes

 Republicans are supposedly unalterably opposed to cutting the defense budget.

-Democrats unalterably opposed to cutting social programs, but both cuts would happen if there isn't a negotiated agreement to extend the debt limit or to raise it.
+But both cuts would happen if there isn't a negotiated agreement to extend the debt limit or to raise it.

 So that's where we are.

-If no agreement is made on the next round of negotiations.
+Sequestration hits in a couple of months, if no agreement is made on the next round of negotiations.

-So the Republican position is what the hell?
+So the Republican position is: what the hell?

 Just let the sequester happen.

-We're gonna get some spending cuts sometime.
+We're going to get some spending cuts sometime.

-Obama doesn't want any spending cuts, Not a penny's worth.
+Obama doesn't want any spending cuts, not a penny's worth.

 None.